shanebp/BP-xProfile-Location/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

-4. Go to wp-admin > Settings > BuddyPress > Options.
+4-A. If you are using BuddyPress: Go to wp-admin > Settings > BuddyPress > Options.
 Under 'Profile Settings', find 'Google Maps API key', enter your key and Save
+4-B. Or if you use BuddyBoss Platform: Go to wp-admin > BuddyBoss > Integrations > BuddyPress Plugins.
+Under 'Profile Settings', find 'Google Maps API key', enter your key and Save

-5. Go to wp-admin > Users > Profile Fields > Add New Field and Create a profile field of Type = Location.
+5-A. If you are using BuddyPress: Go to wp-admin > Users > Profile Fields > Add New Field and Create a profile field of Type = Location.
+5-B. Or if you use BuddyBoss Platform:  Go to wp-admin > > BuddyBoss > Profiles > Profile Fields > Add New Field and Create a profile field of Type = Location.